JJ-PC-Tech341/Charles-The-Python-Bot/README.md

 This is a chatbot which you can run on your computer using python

+Note : This ChatBot Requires a internet connectivity

 To use it run the following commands :

 # * Linux, Termux: